YIN AND YANG HEALING

 Š Medical drug use.
 This is a more yang approach to health care than some types, but now has turned yin because it is so overused.
 Especially the passage of Medicare and Medicaid in America in 1967 and similar socialized programs in other nations, have resulted in tremendous use of yin chemicals as medicines.
 Almost all prescription drugs are yin.
 This includes most popular drugs such as antibiotics, anti depressants and many others.
 Surgery and radiation therapy are also extremely yin.

 Š Recreational drug and alcohol use.
-This includes marijuana, heroine, alcohol, tobacco, ecstasy and other psychedelics, all of which are very yin.
+This includes marijuana, heroine, alcohol, tobacco, ecstasy, cocaine, psilosybin or magic mushrooms and other drugs are very yin.
+They cause a “yin high”.

 Š Planetary pollution.
 This has caused a mixture of more yin and more yang conditions.
 As explained earlier, toxic metals are yang, of themselves, but they cause chaos in the bodies, making them much more yin.
 Oxygen in the air is reduced in the cities, which is more yang.
 However, this also causes disease that is yin.
 Polluted air, water and food, overall, has a very yin effect on mankind today.